sdroege/gstreamer-rs/docs/gstreamer-app/docs.md

 previous caps that were set on appsrc will be replaced by the caps associated with the sample if not equal.

+This function does not take ownership of the sample so the sample needs to be unreffed after calling this function.

 When the block property is TRUE, this function can block until free space becomes available in the queue.
 ## `sample`